MattSLangford/Tiny-Theme-for-Micro.blog/README.md

 ### Changelog

+#### **1.2.0**
+- Added basic Microformats support
+- Added category classes to allow styling of posts in the feed and single page to be customized based on category
+- Added a special .note class that can be used inside paragraph tags for special information

 #### **1.1.0**
 - Removed the Settings Screen for the bio page.
 Instead, it now pulls from the "About Me" field on your account.
 - Added support for Micro.blog's Bookshelf feature